 Online Safety Alerts - Think Before you Scare - Updated 2019

-The Education Safeguarding Advisor (Online Protection) within the Education Safeguarding Service regularly receives queries from schools in relation to warning parents/carers and young people about the online safeguarding risks they have heard about via the media.
+The Education Safeguarding Advisor (Online Protection) within the Education Safeguarding Service regularly receives queries from schools in relation to warning parents/carers and children about online safeguarding risks they have heard about via the media.

 Although some stories and warnings circulating online may be based on facts, many have been found to be hoaxes, urban myths, “fake news” or are sensationalised.
-We are encouraging all educational settings and professionals to think before they share with their communities.
+However, it is important that the children know how to seek help should they require it; we encourage all educational settings and professionals to think before they share with their communities.

 Children are naturally inclined to take risks as part of normal childhood development; by identifying a specific app or risk, we may encourage children to explore something that previously they had not been aware of, either out of curiosity, or because they are under the impression everyone else is using it (aka FOMO or “fear of missing out”).